Doug Jones (international arbitrator): Career

 Jones began his legal career in 1969 in Brisbane as an articled clerk at Morris Fletcher & Cross, (which later became part of MinterEllison).
 In 1976 he was appointed a partner of Morris Fletcher & Cross and head of its National Construction & Engineering group, a position that he continued to hold when he left Brisbane in 1989 to set up the firm's Sydney office.

 In 1993, Jones joined the Sydney office of Clayton Utz as a partner and national head of the firm's Construction group.
 In 1995 he became head of International Arbitration and Private International Law group, and in 2000 became head of the firm's National Major Projects group.
 He has previously been a member of the Clayton Utz Board (2002–2006), and served as a partner until 2014, when he retired to become a full time international arbitrator.
-He served as a part time consultant to Clayton Utz from 2015–2019 until establishing independent chambers in Sydney in 2019.
+He served as a part time consultant to Clayton Utz from 2015 to 2019 until establishing independent chambers in Sydney in 2019.

 Jones has held appointments to a number of professional bodies.
 Among others, he is: Immediate Past President of the International Academy of Construction Lawyers (2018–2020), Past President of the Australian Centre for International Commercial Arbitration (ACICA) (2008–2014); Companion, Chartered Arbitrator, and Past President of the Chartered Institute of Arbitrators (CIArb) (2011); Fellow of both the Resolution Institute (formerly The Institute of Arbitrators and Mediators Australia) and the Arbitrators and Mediators Institute of New Zealand (AMINZ); and Past President of the Dispute Resolution Board Australasia Inc (DRBA).
 Jones also holds professorial appointments at the Queen Mary University of London and the University of Melbourne.